 1. The Blue Mosque

-Icon of Istanbul, the Sultan Ahmed Mosque, is better known as the Blue Mosque after the beautiful blue mosaics inside.
+An icon of Istanbul, the Sultan Ahmed Mosque, is better known as the Blue Mosque after its beautiful blue mosaics.

 Built over only eight years, between 1609 and 1616, the mosque has a capacity of 10,000 worshippers.
 The ceiling is truly stunning, so step inside.
 It's free.